 Symptoms of diabetic retinopathy include:

-People who have diabetes can reduce their risk of developing diabetic retinopathy by controlling their blood sugar and blood pressure levels.
+People who have diabetes can reduce their risk of developing diabetic retinopathy by managing their blood sugar and blood pressure levels.

-If a person is experiencing diabetic retinopathy, they may wish to speak to a doctor about ways to manage underlying diabetes.
+If a person is experiencing diabetic retinopathy, they may wish to consult a doctor about ways to manage underlying diabetes.

 Subconjunctival hemorrhages do not usually require treatment.
 The healing time can vary from a few days to a few weeks, depending on the size of the spot.

 People can use artificial tears to relieve irritation or dryness.
-Artificial tears are available in drug stores, pharmacies, and online.
+Artificial tears are available in drugstores and pharmacies and online.

 A doctor may prescribe antibiotic eye drops if the red spot is the result of a bacterial infection.

 People should not be alarmed if the red spot changes colors from red to yellow or orange.
 This is a sign that the hemorrhage is healing.
 Like a bruise, it may slowly fade over time.

 Subconjunctival hemorrhages usually heal over time without medical treatment.

 However, people can try these home remedies to relieve uncomfortable symptoms and promote healing: